shabin5785/Golang_notes/GO_Notes_1.md

 - anyonymous fns or fn literals are a good way to control execution of go rountines. we can call the go routine from within the anonymous fn and control the execution of that as well.

 - never ever refer the same variable witin different routines..
+- so use pass by value to send values to sub routines..